 The result is more five-star reviews with positive remarks.
 The more you receive, the more your property stands out.

 What do you look for when choosing an Airbnb property to stay at?
-What are other ways you’ve made money with real estate?
+What other things would you include on our Airbnb host checklist?
 What’s a deal breaker when choosing a vacation property?